slbeggs/Function-visualizer/README.md

 Researchers: Employ it as a quick visualization tool for exploring and understanding mathematical models and relationships.

 # Visualization of Functions: Diverse Surfaces
-The Graph Visualizer is not just limited to showcasing functions in standard graph formats.
-It offers a rich visual experience by representing functions across various types of surfaces.
-These representations can provide deep insights into the nature and interactions of mathematical functions:
+The function  Visualizer is not just limited to showcasing functions in standard graph formats.
+It offers a rich visual experience by representing functions across various types of surfaces.Users can gain an intuitive understanding of mathematical concepts by seeing them come alive across different visual terrains.
+These representations can provide deep insights into the nature and interactions of mathematical functions.
+Whether you're exploring simple waveforms or intricate patterns, the Graph Visualizer offers a canvas that adapts to your needs.

 # 1D Surfaces
 The simplest representation is along a single dimension: